 But there are some web hosts that offer a good amount of resources and speed even in shared hosting.
 You need to analyze their web hosting plans before making a decision.

 One of the main issues with shared hosting is the security of your websites.
-It’s true that other users don’t get access to your files.
-But malware or viruses does not act that way.
+Indeed, other users don’t get access to your files.
+But malware or viruses do not act that way.
 Often, mistakes by a single user can put all users of that server into trouble.

 Shared hosting has its own share of issues but it is still the preferred choice as it is cheap, often offers unlimited storage and bandwidth and most importantly, it is easy to set up.